 Looking at its brands, the Mattel Girl's and Boy's brand products generate 55% of all sales, while the Fisher-Price brand products generate nearly 30%.
 The company's American Girl brand brings in 10% of sales.
 The Construction and Arts & Crafts brand products bring in the remainder.

 El Segundo, California-based Mattel fills toy chests worldwide.
 The toymaker sells products in more than 150 nations, across North America, Europe, Latin America, and Asia Pacific.
-North America accounts for about 55% of revenue.
-Europe is the company's largest international market, generating roughly 25% of Mattel's total sales.
-Latin America generates another nearly 15% of sales, while Asia brings in the remainder.
+North America accounted for 60% of of total sales during 2015.
+Europe is the company's largest international market, generating more than 20% of Mattel's total sales.
+Latin America generated another roughly 10% of sales, while Asia brought in the remainder.

 Sales and Marketing

 Mattel sells its products through its own retailers and wholesalers in most of the world and through agents and distributors in those countries where it has no direct presence.
 American Girl products are sold directly to consumers.
 Wal-Mart Stores ($1 billion), Toys "R" Us ($600 million), and Target ($500 million) are the company's three largest customers, altogether accounting for 37% of its worldwide sales during 2015.

 Mattel capitalizes on major events, such as movie releases, by focusing on product tie-ins.
 It also promotes its toys and characters through online and broadcast media.
 Overall, the toymaker has been decreasing its advertising spend in recent years, spending $717.9 million on ads and promotion during 2015, down from $718 million and $750 million spent in 2014 and 2013, respectively.

 The world's largest toy maker has seen its sales and profits decline in recent years as its markets and brands in the US and Europe have matured.